 Continuing Disclosure.
-To assist bidders in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Series I Bonds to provide annual reports and notices of certain events.
+To assist bidders in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Bonds to provide annual reports and notices of certain events.
 A description of this undertaking is set forth in Appendix C of the Preliminary Official Statement and will also be set forth in the Final Official Statement.

 Expenses.
 Each bid will be deemed to be an all-in bid.
 The successful bidder will be under no obligation to pay the Commonwealth's issuance costs.
-The Commonwealth will not pay any expenses of the successful bidder in connection with the purchase of the Series I Bonds.
+The Commonwealth will not pay any expenses of the successful bidders in connection with the purchase of the Bonds.

 Settlement.
-The Series I Bonds will be delivered on December 8, 2016, in New York, New York, at DTC against payment of the purchase price therefor (less the amount of the Good Faith Deposit).
-The successful bidder must make payment of the purchase price of the Series I Bonds by 10:30 a.m.
-(Boston, Massachusetts time) on December 8, 2016 in immediately available funds in Boston, Massachusetts.
+The Bonds will be delivered on January 4, 2017 in New York, New York, at DTC against payment of the purchase price therefor (less the amount of the Good Faith Deposits).
+The successful bidder for each series of Bonds must make payment of the purchase price of such Bonds by 10:00 a.m.
+(Boston, Massachusetts time) on January 4, 2017 in immediately available funds in Boston, Massachusetts.

-There will also be furnished the usual closing papers, including (a) a certificate signed by the Attorney General of the Commonwealth stating that no litigation of any kind is now pending or, to her knowledge, threatened seeking to restrain or enjoin the issuance or delivery of the Series I Bonds or the levy or collection of a material portion of the taxes or other revenues of the Commonwealth, or in any manner questioning the proceedings or authority under which the Series I Bonds are issued, or affecting the validity of the Series I Bonds, or contesting in any way the completeness, accuracy or fairness of the Preliminary Official Statement or Final Official Statement; and (b) a certificate signed by the State Treasurer and the Secretary of Administration and Finance to the effect that, except for the initial offering prices or yields of the Series I Bonds on the inside cover page of the Final Official Statement and any other information concerning the reoffering of the Series I Bonds included therein at the request of the successful bidder and the information in the Preliminary Official Statement and Final Official Statement under the heading "Book-Entry-Only System" and in any Appendix other than Appendices A and B, to the best of their respective knowledge and belief, the Preliminary Official Statement, as of the date of sale of the Series I Bonds, and the Final Official Statement of a material fact and did not omit to state a material fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.
+There will also be furnished the usual closing papers, including (a) a certificate signed by the Attorney General of the Commonwealth stating that no litigation of any kind is now pending or, to her knowledge, threatened seeking to restrain or enjoin the issuance or delivery of the Bonds or the levy or collection of a material portion of the taxes or other revenues of the Commonwealth, or in any manner questioning the proceedings or authority under which the Bonds are issued, or affecting the validity of the Bonds, or contesting in any way the completeness, accuracy or fairness of the Preliminary Official Statement or Final Official Statement or contesting the title to the office of any official signing the Bonds or the Final Official Statement; and (b) a certificate signed by the State Treasurer and the Secretary of Administration and Finance to the effect that, except for the initial offering prices or yields of the Bonds on the inside cover page of the Final Official Statement and any other information concerning the reoffering of the Bonds included therein at the request of the successful bidder and the information in the Preliminary Official Statement and Final Official Statement under the heading "BOOK-ENTRY-ONLY SYSTEM" and in any Appendix other than Appendices A and B, to the best of their respective knowledge and belief, the Preliminary Official Statement, as of the date of sale of the Bonds, and the Final Official Statement, both as of the date of sale and the date of settlement of the Bonds, did not contain any untrue statement of a material fact and did not omit to state a material fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.